tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

   ![News API account page](Images/news_api_account_details.png)

-Ask students to create an environment variable called `news_api` by adding their API key to the `keys.sh` script and executing it on the terminal window as they did on the APIs unit.
+Ask students to create an environment variable called `news_api` by adding their API key to a `.env` file.

 You are almost ready to code!
 Before starting the demo, ask students to install the [News API Python library](https://newsapi.org/docs/client-libraries/python) on their virtual environment by executing the following command.